eamanor8/eamanor8/README.md

 ### 🛠️ About Me

 I'm currently a PhD student in Computer Science focused on **cybersecurity, cryptography**, and **biometric authentication**.
-I enjoy implementing secure systems, breaking insecure ones, and learning how to build privacy-preserving technologies.
+I enjoy implementing secure systems, and learning how to build privacy-preserving technologies.

 ---